oriolgfarssac/React-It-Academy/README.md

 ## 📬 Feedback

 I value your feedback.
-For any questions or suggestions regarding the course content, feel free to ✉️ [contact me](oriolgfarssac.com).
+For any questions or suggestions regarding the course content, feel free to contact me ✉️ (oriolgfarssac.com).

 Happy coding! 🚀